Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Relation of coherent structures to the inverse cascade process

-Lastly, the angles between the contractile direction of the large-scale strain and the vorticity gradients approach zero $\delta \beta^{[b]} \rightarrow 0$ for decreasing scale locality, as shown in figure \ref{fig:expected_values_conditioned_angles_2nd_order_MSG_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_2} (e).
-Again, the alignments between the vorticity gradients and contractile direction for coherent and residual parts are quantified by the following expected values
+Lastly, the VGS term $Z_{VGS}^{[b]}$ is dependent on the angles $\delta \beta^{[b]}$ between the contractile direction of the large-scale strain-rate $\mathsfbi{S}^{(0)}$ and the vorticity gradients $\nabla \omega^{[b]}$.
+These angles approach zero $\delta \beta^{[b]} \rightarrow 0$ for decreasing scale locality (increasing $b$), as presented in figure \ref{fig:expected_values_conditioned_angles_2nd_order_MSG_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_3} (e) \cite[cf.][]{XiaoWanChenEyink2009}, which shows the contribution $Z_{VGS}^{[b]}$ for the total field.
+This quantifies the presence of the vorticity isoline deformation along the stretching direction of the large-scale strain-rate field, as depicted in figure \ref{fig:rotation_angle_overview} (b) for the total field.
+The alignment angles $\delta \beta_{c/r}^{[b]}$ between the purely coherent/residual vorticity gradients $\nabla \omega_{c/r}^{[b]}$ and the purely coherent/residual contractile direction of the strain-rate tensor $\mathsfbi{S}_{c/r}^{(0)}$ are used to measure the effect of VGS in the coherent and residual parts of the flow respectively.
+The following expected values

-These values are illustrated in figure \ref{fig:expected_values_conditioned_angles_2nd_order_MSG_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_2} (f).
-Similar to the results before, the thinning is much more present in the residual part than in the coherent part.
-Therefore, as a final conclusion, the small scale flux contribution from coherent structures could be due to their shape preservation on varying length scales, while the higher flux efficiency in the residual parts might be caused by the enhanced thinning mechanism.
+for the total, coherent and residual fields are illustrated in figure \ref{fig:expected_values_conditioned_angles_2nd_order_MSG_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_3} (f).
+The expected value for the residual angle $\mathbb{E} \left[\delta \beta^{[b]}_r \right]$ decreases for large scale separations (increasing $b$), indicating the presence of the VGS in the residual part and thus is another indicator of the thinning mechanism.
+For the coherent part $\mathbb{E} \left[\delta \beta^{[b]}_c \right]$ is close to $\pi/4$ for all values of $b$.
+This implies the physical picture that the coherent large-scale strain-rate tensor $\mathsfbi{S}_{c}^{(0)}$ is not distorting the vorticity isolines, which ultimately leads to a shape preservation of coherent structures.

+In conclusion, the small cascade efficiency of coherent structures is caused by their shape preserving nature determined by the depletion of $Z_{SR,c}^{[b]}$ and $Z_{VGS,c}^{[b]}$ terms independent of the scale separations $b$ in combination with the positive work exertion of the small-scale stresses on the large scale strain-rate, as captured by the $Z_{DSR,c}^{[b]}$ term.
+In contrast, the higher flux efficiency in the residual parts of the flow is caused by the enhanced thinning mechanism quantified by the $Z_{SR,r}^{[b]}$ and $Z_{VGS,r}^{[b]}$ contributions and the negative work exertion captured in the $Z_{DSR,r}^{[b]}$ term.